srmeier/microk8s-kubeflow-ibm-cloud/README.md

 dvc push -r origin
 ```

 And there you have it!
 A decent initial project setup to start playing around with.
+Also, feel free to push all the DVC related files into Github.
+This is intended and allows DVC to reference files that are in object storage.